 From March to October 2021, we conducted semi-structured interviews in northern and southern Vietnam with representatives of the categories of stakeholders identified during the FGD.
-(Reed et al. 2009)The interview guide was divided into four main topics: (i) position and role within the antibiotics and alternative feed additives value chain, (ii) interactions with other stakeholders and the nature of those interactions, (iii) knowledge and opinions on antibiotic resistance in Vietnam and about the NAP, and (iv) barriers and motivations for implementing the two new regulations under consideration and their expected impacts on the chain [Supplementary Material 2].
-Because of the COVID-19 health crisis, five interviews were conducted in person, with the remainder conducted online.
-A map of the veterinary drug value chain map was shared with all participants.
+From March to October 2021, 39 interviews were conducted with participants from four provinces (Hanoi, Hung Yen, Hai Phuong, and Bac Ninh) in north Vietnam and three provinces (Hô Chi Minh, Long An, and Dong Thap) in south Vietnam.
+Participants included government officials (n = 12), private sector workers (n = 18), and foreign partner institutions (n = 4).
+Table 1 describes the participants.
+Participants were invited based on the list of contacts of the research team and through an iterative process.
+Indeed, new categories of stakeholders were added as we deepen our analysis and that new elements have emerged from the semi-structured interviews (Reed et al. 2009).
+The interview guide was divided into four main topics: (i) position and role within the antibiotics and alternative feed additives value chain, (ii) interactions with other stakeholders and the nature of those interactions, (iii) knowledge and opinions on antibiotic resistance in Vietnam and about the NAP, and (iv) barriers and motivations for implementing the two new regulations under consideration and their expected impacts on the chain [Supplementary Material 2].
+Because of the COVID-19 health crisis, five interviews were conducted in person, some were conducted half in person and half online and other fully online.
+During the interview, a map of the veterinary drug value chain was shared with the participant.
 The first version of the map presented was built from the results of the FGD and then modified as the interviews progressed.
 Participants were asked to identify themselves on the map and to describe the nature of their interactions with the other stakeholders.
 They were able to propose changes to the map.
 The interviews were audio-recorded and lasted between 60 to 90 minutes.
 The first author conducted them in English or French, with the research assistant translating into Vietnamese when necessary.
 Throughout the interviews, notes were taken.
-They were then transcribed and translated into English, as needed.
+Depending on the interviews, field notes were transcribed and translated in English and were expanded with audio recording of the discussion in Vietnamese and completed with the French or English translation, or transcribed and translated in English through verbatim transcription.
 Before starting the FGD and interviews, the objectives of the study were explained to the participants, and they gave their informed consent to participate in the study.
 Ethical approval was granted from the Ethics Review Board for biomedical research at Hanoi University of Public Health with the application number 020-419/DD-YTCC.

+Table 1: Socio-demographic characteristics of the respondents of the semi-structured interviews (n=39), 2021, Vietnam.